Hrom131/ERCs/ERCS/erc-XXXX.md

      * @param txId The transaction id to verify
      * @param merkleProof The array of hashes used to build the Merkle root
-     * @param directions The array indicating the hashing directions for the Merkle proof */ function checkTxInclusion( bytes32 blockHash,
+     * @param directions The array indicating the hashing directions for the Merkle proof
+     * @return True if the txId is present in the block's Merkle tree, false otherwise */ function checkTxInclusion( bytes32 blockHash,